List of Saskatchewan municipal roads (600–699): SK 614

 Highway 614 runs from Highway 18 near Loomis north to Highway 1 near Piapot through the Cypress Hills.
-It passes near the communities of Eastend, Klintonel, Carnagh, Skull Creek, and Edgell.
+It passes near the communities of Eastend, Klintonel, Carnagh, and Skull Creek, as well as providing access to the T.rex Discovery Centre.
 The section north out of Eastend is known as Brady Coulee Road.
 Highway 614 connects with Highways 13, 706, and 724.
-It is about 110 km long.
+It is about 105 km long.